AwalaApp/specs/rs012-service-integration.md

 ## Abstract

-This document describes the different ways in which Relaynet can be integrated in a centralised or decentralised service.
+This document categorizes the degrees to which Relaynet can be integrated in a centralised or decentralised service.

 ## Categorization